Alprnn357/alp-touch-buttons/README.md

-# Alp Touch Buttons For Xash3D Android Engine
+# Alp Touch Buttons For Xash3D CS16Client Android
 These are simple buttons that colored with white.
 It also helps you for see the in-game screen freely.
 # Installation
 - Download the zip file and open it with archive program.